furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 In other words, the node needs to associate each discovered PREF64 with upstream information, including the IPv6 prefix and default gateway.
 Currently, there is no reliable way for a node to map a DNS64 response (and the prefix learned from it) to a specific upstream in a multihoming scenario.
 Consequently, the node might inadvertently select an incorrect source address for a given PREF64 and/or send traffic to the incorrect uplink.

+Advertising PREF64 in RAs allows hosts to track which PREF64 was advertised by which router and use that information to select the correct nexthop.

 ## Security Implications